benson-au/pokemon_sprite_diffusion/README.md

   noise *= torch.sqrt(harmonic_mean)
 </pre>

 We observe substantial improvements in the empirical performance of the model with this minor modification.
-In fact, the harmonic mean of the variance schedule is quite small `harmonic_mean = tensor(0.1072)` and one can try to simply generate images with `torch.zeros()`.
-The results differ only slightly, though they seem to favor the noisy input.
+In fact, the harmonic mean of the variance schedule is quite small `harmonic_mean = tensor(0.1072)` and one might think to simply try generating images with `torch.zeros()`.
+The results differ slightly and seem to favor the noisy input.

 (INCLUDE COMPARISON)